tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <mark>Empowered by their chosen family, the girl's inadvertently start causing their revenge fantasies to come true.
 These revenge scenarios are framed in classic locations of gay teen trauma.
 The white racist begins losing her blond hair while showering in the gym locker room.
 The football jock falls in love with one of the witches, and is then driven crazy when the love is unrequited.</mark> He finally meets his fate at a party at one of the rich kid's houses -- the party that the gay boys weren't invited to.

 <mark>Sadly, the film's narrative wraps up as witchcraft backfires for the girls, thereby illustrating the dangers of nonconformity.
 The girls survive only by vowing to never practice the craft again.
-They all end up back in the closet, except one, who ends up in a straightjacket.</mark> This movie came out before Ellen did.
+They all end up back in the closet, except one, who ends up in a straightjacket.</mark> This movie came out before E did.
 It would be several years before a young Bella could respectably choose the dark side.
 So big deal.
 Ignore the ending.
 Click rewind.

 </from>
 </compare>